amruta95/MLZoomCamp_Capstone_Project/README.md

 - Lastly, we will build a variety of Classification models and compare the models giving the best prediction on Heart Failures.

+### Features of this dataset
+- age: Person's age.
+- anaemia: Decrease of red blood cells or hemoglobin (boolean).
+- creatinine_phosphokinase: Level of the CPK enzyme in the blood (mcg/L).
+- diabetes: If the patient has diabetes (boolean).
+- ejection_fraction: Percentage of blood leaving the heart at each contraction (percentage).
+- high_blood_pressure: If the patient has hypertension (boolean).
+- platelets: Platelets in the blood (kiloplatelets/mL).
+- serum_creatinine: Level of serum creatinine in the blood (mg/dL).
+- serum_sodium: Level of serum sodium in the blood (mEq/L).
+- sex: Woman or man (binary).
+- smoking: If the patient smokes or not (boolean).
+- time: Follow-up period (days).
+- DEATH_EVENT: If the patient deceased during the follow-up period (boolean).

 ## 2. Folders/Files Description
 - ### Capstone_Project_with_output.ipynb
   This file contains the following sections with their respective outputs: <br>